 “I enjoy big ideas, small details, and everything in between.
 As head of operations, I’m involved in all aspects of OAF and get to bring everything and everyone together, which is very rewarding.”

 Lynn started her career in retail and sales and thrives in customer service environments.
 As a native Oregonian she cares deeply for our state and takes pride in having a role in helping fellow Oregonians to achieve their dreams.

 Brenda L. Meltebeke

-When not advising the fund and its portfolio, Brenda chairs the Ater Wynne law firm and leads their emerging business practice.
+When not advising the fund and its portfolio, Brenda co-chairs the Tonkon Torp Entrepreneurial Services Practice Group.
 She and her team are deeply committed to the work of OAF and are passionate about structuring and preparing startups and growth companies for success.